 This is large zoo and to see most of the exhibits at a healthy pace visitors will need at least 3-4 hours.
 Some of the highlights are the world’s largest free range Orangutan Exhibit, reptiles and the endangered White Tigers (no longer found in the wild).
 Feeding times for a number of the animals usually occur between 12pm and 3pm.
 Regions of the world are separated by exhibit (Africa, Australia etc).
 Vendors sell snacks and drinks near some of the exhibits.
 However as expected these are more expensive than outside vendors.
 The best place to pick up some cheap eats are at the hawkers located at metro stop NS4 where one exits the bus to reach the zoo.
 This zoo also contains a tropical fruit, plant and vegetable garden overlooking a surrounding water way.
 Visit: www.zoo.com.sg

 Singapore is an exciting shopping destination.
 Huge malls, the latest fashions and name brand merchandise are readily available.
 We met several tourists from neighboring countries who came specifically to Singapore for shopping.
 While Singapore is definitely not as cheap as other South East Asian countries, the selection of items are very good.
+It is only fair that you shop to your heart’s content without having to worry about dragging your bags in tow.

 Highlights include parts of Orchard Street that surround the Paragon Shopping Center which contain name brand luxury items as well as a number of malls and VivoCity which is located at Harbor Front (NE1 stop on the Purple Line).
 Billed as the “largest lifestyle destination in Singapore” it delivers small and large retail outlets, dining, and name brand shopping.
 Did you think airlines are the only service industry that offers business class?
 Think again, the huge multiplex at the mall boasts 15 screens including a Business Class Cinema.
 More info – visit: www.vivocity.com.sg